-On the left-hand side, you can see a description, the Access Groups it's currently a part of, and any assigned Tags.
-On the right-hand side, is the complete list of permissions.
-For example, you can see here that the "devops" role has "Manage Tags" and "Read" permissions on the CDBs objects.
-These various permissions make up the Role's identity.
+On the left-hand side is a description, the Access Groups the role is currently a part of, and any assigned tags.
+On the right-hand side is the complete list of permissions.
+For example, view the "devops" role to see Manage Tags and Read permissions on the CDBs objects.
+These various permissions make up the role's identity.